zimmertr/Kubernetes-Manifests/Personal_Website/README.md

 **Instructions:**

 1. Modify `vars.yml` with parameters according to your environment.
-    * The DNS A record is provided to test connectivity to the software after deployment.
-If one is not provided, this step will fail but the software will likely still be available at the provided IP Address.
 2. Create the necessary directories defined in `vars.yml` on your NFS server.
     * If you use enable Google Analytics tracking and/or Weather information in the terminal, fill in the related parameters in `vars.yml`.
 If you do not, these features will not be available.
 3. Execute the playbook: `ansible-playbook provision.yml`.
-4. Navigate to `hostname`:80/ to access the software.
+4. Navigate to http://host.name:80/ to access the software.

 **TODO:**